What is Cap & Invest?

 Fossil fuel industry workers impacted by the policy would be eligible for transition assistance funded by auction revenues.

-How would this work with CAR, 100% Clean Power, and other emissions regulations?
+How would this work with CAR, 100% Clean Energy, and other emissions regulations?

 Section 31(2) indicates that the Clean Air Rule (173-442) would be preempted by this market-wide cap and invest policy.

-Free allowances would be provided to power sector parties already covered by a transition plan to approach 100% Clean Power by 2045.
-Free allowances would be in proportion to the emissions reductions required and/or projected by the 100% Clean Power legislation passed in the 2019 session (as determined by the Department of Ecology).
+Free allowances would be provided to power sector parties already covered by a transition plan to approach 100% Clean Energy by 2045.
+Free allowances would be in proportion to the emissions reductions required and/or projected by the 100% Clean Energy legislation passed in the 2019 session (as determined by the Department of Ecology).